|

 21,000 Lbs. and she carries 5,200 Lbs. of ballast.
 Lobo de Mar is an

-Angelman/Ward design.
-In fact, it seems that there may be variations
+It seems that there may be variations

 (with different co-designers), that go under the general subheading of